Last Modified: 25 Feb 2014

 Validity: 01 Jan 2014 to 31 Dec 2014

-Embark on a relaxed journey that takes in the highlights of China, from the Great Wall to Xian's Terracotta Warriors and the Chengdu panda reserve to the electric hum of Hong Kong.
+Embark on a relaxed family trip that takes in the highlights of China, from the Great Wall to Xian's Terracotta Warriors and the Chengdu panda reserve to the electric hum of Hong Kong.
 Bursting with imperial relics, bustling with vibrant markets and exuding a rich culture thousands of years in the forming, this trip makes for a family adventure that will long be remembered.

 TRIP CHANGE FOR 2014: